skriverthefirst/IntelligentSystem/Concepts/README.md

 Thread safety means to not have multiple threads accessing the same variable at the same time.
 2 thread might try to set a variable at the same time, which could cause a race condition.
 These timings issues are hard to find and easy to make, if thread safety is not implemented.

-Thread safety can be accomplised by, among others, using the keyword synchronized (java), using a mutex (c++, possible others) and using atomics (java)
+Thread safety can be accomplised by, among others, using the keyword synchronized (java), using a mutex (c++, possible others) or using atomics (java)

 ### 3.4 Encapsulation